 Valuations are low but the obvious reasons for them have largely passed.

 And while the economic fallout of the virus is a concern, the prospect of actually making it out the other end hasn’t lifted the UK market back to its pre-pandemic levels just yet.

-Compare the FTSE 100 to the S&P 500 and the result is a rather stereotypical vision of a slightly repressed starched-collar wearer against an altogether cheerier and rosy-cheeked go-getter.
+Compare the UK 100 to the S&P 500 and the result is a rather stereotypical vision of a slightly repressed starched-collar wearer against an altogether cheerier and rosy-cheeked go-getter.

 The question then, is if the UK is out of favour for another reason.

 The lack of in-vogue tech has been a big stumbling block in the index’s performance since March lows.

 The UK stock market is still dominated by stalwart pharma companies, banks and legacy tech like Vodafone.
 Pitch them against the US leaders and the UK starts to look a bit backward.

 That’s made the index’s turnaround quite bland in comparison but what happens if the bottom falls out of the Nasdaq stars?